Drug-free cortisol management for speech fluency

 Games you play with your voice.

 Each game listens to your speech through the microphone and responds in real time.
 You don't type or tap — you talk.
-The games are designed to exercise specific parts of how your brain plans and produces speech.
-We're finalizing the suite now — join the waitlist to get access when they go live.
+The games are designed to exercise specific parts of how your brain plans and produces speech — and they personalize to you.
+Choose your own phrases, target your hardest sounds, and build sessions around the words that matter most.

 Phrase-Level